alphatangojuliett/CoupledRadioInterferometer/README.md

 Coupled Radio Interferometer
 ===========

-For using the semi-analytic, first-order, antenna-antenna coupling formalism presented in "Array Element Coupling in Radio Interferometry I: A Semi-Analytic Approach" (arxiv link forthcoming).
+For using the semi-analytic, first-order, antenna-antenna coupling formalism presented in ["Array Element Coupling in Radio Interferometry I: A Semi-Analytic Approach"](https://arxiv.org/abs/2110.10879).

 ## Installation